karstenw/Cactus-opml-Outliner/README.md

 v0.3.2a RSS save as.
 Enclosures are now included in RSS documents.

-v0.3.1 rss opens as rss document.
+v0.3.1 RSS opens as RSS document.
 Included PyRSS2Gen for RSS write.

 v0.3.0 document icons, recent URLs menu